7 Bad Exercise Habits to Break Right Now

 Cardio can burn a lot of calories, yes, but overdoing it can minimize strength, cause muscle atrophy, and even lead to fat-loss plateaus.
 If you're on a strict diet plan and combine it with an overdose of cardio?
 It can take even more of a toll on your muscles.
 To maintain strength, Karina Baymiller, a USA powerlifting club coach and founder of Knox Strength & Performance suggests a few 15-minute HIIT or conditioning sessions a week.
 (This workout combines HIIT and strength training so you won’t have to choose.)

-Bad Exercise Habit #5: You’re Always Starving or You Eat the Wrong Foods
+Bad Exercise Habit #5: You’re Always Starving Even Though You Eat Enough

 Bad Exercise Habit #6: You’re Not Getting Enough Protein